 So this “Angle-Angle-Side” postulate is easily shown to be the equivalent to Angle-Side-Angle.

 Now that we've explained the basic concept of congruent triangles in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-Using the known properties of circles, like the fact that their radii are all equal, it is easy to solve geometry problems that require proof that triangles in the circle are congruent, like this … [Read more...] about Congruent Triangles in a Circle
+Using the known properties of circles, like the fact that their radii are all equal, it is easy to solve geometry problems that require proof that triangles in a circle are congruent.
+Let's take a … [Read more...] about Congruent Triangles in a Circle

+What are congruent right triangles?
 We can use the properties of special triangles (like isosceles triangles or right triangles) to help us identify corresponding parts that are equal.
-Let's look at an example:ProblemTwo right … [Read more...] about Congruent Right Triangles
+Let's look at … [Read more...] about Congruent Right Triangles